RMAExpress

 What is RMAExpress?

-RMAExpress is a standalone GUI program for Windows (and Linux) to compute gene expression summary values for Affymetrix Genechip® data using the Robust Multichip Average expression summary.
+RMAExpress is a standalone GUI program for Windows, OS X and Linux to compute gene expression summary values for Affymetrix Genechip® data using the Robust Multichip Average expression summary and to carry out quality assessment using probe-level metrics.
 It does not require R nor is it dependent on any component of the BioConductor project.
+If focuses on processing 3' IVT expression arrays, exon and WT gene arrays.

 What is RMA?